iurysza/iurysza.github.io/src/content/writing_a_twitter_bot_with_kotlin.md

 First of all we need to get the keys to play with these services.

-To get Twitter keys we'll need a to create a Twitter App, you can get yours [here](https://developer.twitter.com/en/account/get-started)
+To get Twitter keys we'll need to create a Twitter App, you can get yours [here](https://developer.twitter.com/en/account/get-started)
 To get `Telegram`'s token is just as simple as talking to the [BotFather](https://web.telegram.org/#/im?p=@BotFather)

 #### Hiding keys, tokens and secrets

 First, we need a mechanism to load keys, secrets, userIds and tokens used in the project.
 It is a good practice to keep our keys out of version control.

-To do that, we create a json file with all the keys and put it in the resources folder.
+To do that, we create a json file with all the keys and put it in the `resources` folder.

 ```json
 {